sparklingdataocean/gh-pages/_posts/2017-10-14-word2vec2graphWordPairs.markdown

 {% endhighlight %}

-<p>To use this graph in several blogs we will save graph vertices and edges as Parquet to Databricks locations.</p>
+<p>To use this graph in several posts we will save graph vertices and edges as Parquet to Databricks locations.</p>

 {% highlight scala %}